Skip to main content

 1. No Plates Like Home made in Collaboration with Faith and Cultural SU Groups and Campus Services to introduce a pop-up menu at Lime Tree based on student’s home dishes

-2. The SU President and I introduced £1 Porridge at SU Bar for a more affordable breakfast item).
+2. The SU President and I introduced Build your own Porridge at SU Bar starting from only 80p for a more affordable breakfast item.

 • Enhance social mixers for international students to promote integration.

-1. Aspects of the Housing Campaign focuses on Housing issues that directly affect international students.
-We are lobbying the University to introduce monthly or flexible payment options for University-owned accommodation and a private guarantor system which will help positively impact international students.
+3. Aspects of the Housing Campaign focuses on Housing issues that directly affect international students.
+We are lobbying the University to introduce more flexible payment options for University-owned accommodation and successfully lobies for a University run guarantor scheme for International and WP students.

 • Collaborate with local businesses to Increase the Availability of Student Discounts on products and services.